PrakharKrM/Network-Automation/README.md

 # Network-Automation
-This reporsitory made only for network engineers who want to implement python codes in his production environment.
+This reporsitory made for network engineers who want to implement python codes in his production environment to eliminate repetitive task and saves some time.

-For your suggestion and feedback are highly recommended.
+Suggestion and feedback are highly appreciated.